appear-sh/introspector-js/README.md

   interception?: {
     /**
-     * Optional function that allows to filter what request/response pair is getting analyzed and reported *
+     * Optional function that allows to filter what request/response pair is getting analyzed and reported.
+     * You can reuse default filter by importing it from `import { defaultInterceptFilter } from "@appear.sh/introspector" and using it inside the function`
+     *
-     * @default (req, req, config) => req.destination === "" && request.url !== config.reporting.endpoint
+     * @default (req, req, config) => req.destination === "" && !request.url.includes(config.reporting.endpoint)
      */
     filter?: (
       request: Request,